braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_users/user_management.md

 ## Setting the `native_line_id` attibute

-There are a number of scenarios where `native_line_id` is set on the user profile, outlined below.
+There are a number of scenarios where `native_line_id` is set on the user profile, which are outlined below.

 | Scenario | Whether user profile exists with `native_line_id` | Outcome |
 | --- | --- | --- |